Sovereign (British coin): Trade coin (1914–1979)

 In the late 19th century, several Chancellors of the Exchequer had questioned the wisdom of having much of Britain's stock of gold used in coinage.
 Lord Randolph Churchill proposed relying less on gold coinage and moving to high-value silver coins, and the short-lived double florin or four-shilling piece is a legacy of his views.
 Churchill's successor, George Goschen, urged issuing banknotes to replace the gold coins, saying he preferred £20 million in gold in the Bank of England to thirty million sovereigns in the hands of the public.
 Fears that widespread forgery of banknotes would shake confidence in the pound ended his proposal.

 In March 1914, John Maynard Keynes noted that the large quantities of gold arriving from South Africa were making the sovereign even more important.
 "The combination of the demand for sovereigns in India and Egypt with London's situation as the distributing centre of the South African gold is rapidly establishing the sovereign as the predominant gold coin of the world.
 Possibly it may be destined to hold in the future the same kind of international position as was held for several centuries, in the days of a silver standard, by the Mexican dollar."

 As Britain moved towards war in the July Crisis of 1914, many sought to convert Bank of England notes into gold, and the bank's reserves of the metal fell from £27 million on 29 July to £11 million on 1 August.
 Following the declaration of war against Germany on 4 August, the government circulated one-pound and ten-shilling banknotes in place of the sovereign and half sovereign.
-Restrictions were placed on sending gold abroad, and the melting-down of coin made an offence.
+Restrictions were placed on sending gold abroad, and the melting-down of coin was made an offence.
 Not all were enthusiastic about the change from gold to paper: J.J.
 Cullimore Allen, in his 1965 book on sovereigns, recalled meeting his first payroll after the change to banknotes, with the workers dubious about the banknotes and initially asking to be paid in gold.
 Allen converted five sovereigns from his own pocket into notes, and the workers made no further objection.
 Conversion into gold was not forbidden, but the Chancellor, David Lloyd George, made it clear that such actions would be unpatriotic and would harm the war effort.
 Few insisted on payment in gold in the face of such appeals, and by mid-1915, the sovereign was rarely seen in London commerce.
 The coin was depicted on propaganda posters, which urged support for the war.